zhousarah/azure-compute-docs/articles/container-instances/container-instances-standby-pool-overview.md

 ## Standby pool instances
-You can get a list of instances in your standby pool and their current state.
+You can get a list of instances in your standby pool and their current state using the standby pool runtime view API.

 ### [CLI](#tab/cli)